unibo-dtm-se-energyanalyticsdashboard/report/sections/09-userguide/index.md

 # User Guide

-This section explains how an end-user can run the Energy Analytics Dashboard after installation and deployment.
-The guide assumes that the software, dependencies, and database have already been configured correctly.

----

 ## **1. Running the Data Ingestion Pipeline**

 The ingestion pipeline downloads electricity data from ENTSO-E and stores it in the PostgreSQL database.